Tony5897/Roboger-Neighborhood/README.md

 Test: "It will return an empty string"
-Code:
+Code: ("");
-Expected Output:
+Expected Output:""

-Test:
+Test: "It return an element."
-Code:
+Code: RoboSay(e)
-Expected Output:
+Expected Output: e

-Test:
+Test: "It should return a number."
-Code:
+Code: RoboSay(1)
-Expected Output:
+Expected Output: 1

 Test:
 Code: